100% Natural Plant Mylk with no additives, or preservatives.

 With your first purchase you will be able to rent a reusable glass bottle.
-This will cost £2 for as long as you want it.
+This will cost £1 for as long as you want it.
 Thereafter you will only pay for the refill mylk (providing you bring your bottle back for the refill).
 My pricing is higher than the oat and almond mylk you can buy in the shops.
-This is due to the specific organic ingredients I am committed to using and the fact my mylk is freshly handmade the day before, or the day you recieve it.
+This is due to the organic ingredients I am committed to using and the fact my mylk is freshly handmade in small batches the day before, or the day you receive it.

-I use organic, gluten free rolled oats (a minimum of 10% oats) in my oat mylk as well as organic cashews, organic desiccated coconut, a pinch of salt and a few organic dates for sweetness.
+I use organic, gluten free rolled oats (9 % oats) in my oat mylk as well as organic desiccated coconut (3%), a pinch of salt and a few organic dates.

-My almond mylk will include 10% minimum organic whole almonds from Spain or Italy, organic cashew nuts, water and a pinch of salt.
+My almond mylk includes 10% organic whole almonds from Spain or Italy, organic cashew nuts (3%), water and a pinch of salt.

-The most recent mylk I created came about as part of an experiment for World Plant Milk Day and it's none other than..... peanut mylk!!
+The final mylk I developed was an experiment for World Plant Milk Day and it's none other than..... peanut mylk!!

-This was born from my desire for a flavourful mylk, that would be creamy and delicious in coffee, and have a really nice flavour, minus the super sweetness of a the shop bought syrups.
+I wanted a flavourful mylk, that would be creamy and delicious in coffee, and have a nice flavour, minus the sugar you get in shop bought syrups.

-Peanut mylk ingredients include organic peanuts and cashews, a pinch of salt, a teaspoon of maple syrup and water.
+Peanut mylk ingredients; organic peanuts (9%) and cashews (3%), a pinch of salt, a few dates and water.

-Ingredients may vary from week to week.
-Please contact me to discuss any allergies before ordering email@example.com.
-All of my mylks contain NUTS and I can't guarantee that anything I make is 100% free from traces of nut.
+Please contact me to discuss any allergies and to order. email@example.com.
+My mylks contain NUTS and I can't guarantee that anything I make is 100% free from traces of nut.